arielsalminen/responsive-nav.js/README.md

 # TinyNav2.js
 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-TinyNav2 is a tiny JavaScript plugin (597 bytes minified and gzipped) which helps you to create toggled navigation for smaller screens.
+TinyNav2 is a tiny JavaScript plugin (weighs under 1kb) which helps you to create toggled navigation for smaller screens.
 It uses touchstart and CSS transitions for best possible performance.
 It also uses a "clever" workaround which makes it possible to transition from `height: 0` to `height: auto` which isn't normally possible with CSS transitions.

 Please note that this is still a work-in-progress, so there are some bugs in certain browsers like Opera Mobile.
 Anyway, I will deal with them soon, so don't worry.
 Usage instructions and better demos are also coming.